j-richey/ounce-of-rust-design-doc/source/design/ai-algorithms.rst

             return Outcome.Unknown

         # Clone the game so this function can try out the move without
-        # messing with the original game.
+        # modifying the original game.
         game = game.clone()
         game.do_move(square.position)